"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Background and Related Work

 \subsection{Beyond Ground Truth: Aiming for Positionality in Annotation}

 A growing body of work in NLP, ML, and HCI has challenged the ideal of a single, objective ground truth in annotation, particularly for subjective and value-laden tasks.
-Empirical studies show that annotators’ lived experiences and social positions systematically shape how they interpret political stance \cite{luo2020detecting}, sentiment \cite{diaz2018addressing}, and online abuse or hate speech \cite{talat2016you, patton2019annotating}, and that enforcing consensus through aggregation can erase meaningful contextual nuance embedded in human judgments \cite{frenda2025perspectivist}.
-In response, several approaches seek to capture annotator positionality either explicitly or implicitly.
-Systems such as DICES \cite{aroyo2023dices}, PRISM \cite{kirk2024prism}, and POPQUORN \cite{pei2023annotator} attach static demographic metadata (e.g., age, gender, nationality) to analyse disagreement patterns, while related HCI scholarship calls for documenting annotation context and treating crowdworkers as epistemic contributors rather than interchangeable labour \cite{miceli2020between, prabhakaran2021releasing}.
+Zhang et al. \cite{zhangcultivating} show that human preferences vary far more than LLM outputs reflect, partly because common annotation methods rely on homogeneous candidate responses.
+Other studies link annotators’ lived experiences, social positions, and beliefs to systematic differences in labelling political stance \cite{luo2020detecting}, sentiment \cite{diaz2018addressing}, and toxic language \cite{talat2016you, patton2019annotating, sap2021annotators}.
+Enforcing consensus through aggregation can therefore erase meaningful contextual nuance in human judgments \cite{frenda2025perspectivist}.
+In response, several approaches aim to capture annotator positionality explicitly or implicitly.
+Systems such as DICES \cite{aroyo2023dices}, PRISM \cite{kirk2024prism}, Community Alignment \cite{zhangcultivating}, and POPQUORN \cite{pei2023annotator} attach static demographic metadata (e.g., age, gender, nationality), often accompanied by explanations to analyse disagreement patterns, while related HCI scholarship calls for documenting annotation context and treating crowdworkers as epistemic contributors rather than interchangeable labour \cite{miceli2020between, prabhakaran2021releasing}.
 Parallel computational work instead infers positionality from annotation behaviour, using techniques such as annotator fingerprinting, position mining, or annotator embeddings to recover latent preference structures from disagreement patterns \cite{cambo2022model, deng2023you, davani2022dealing}.
 Recent work has further shown the value of capturing annotator perspectives explicitly in subjective learning tasks, demonstrating that such perspectives improve both interpretability and downstream performance \cite{mokhberian2024capturing}.